10.1 Project Planning, Scope, and Work Breakdown

 Key Takeaways

-- FS Business Concepts questions often test whether the planned work matches the scope, deliverables, schedule, budget, and standard of care.
+- FS Business Concepts questions test whether planned work matches the scope, deliverables, schedule, budget, and standard of care.

 - A clear scope defines what is included, what is excluded, what assumptions are made, and what deliverables will be provided.

-- Uncontrolled scope changes can create safety, liability, schedule, and fee problems.
+- Uncontrolled scope creep creates safety, liability, schedule, and fee problems and should be handled through change control.

 Planning Survey Work Before Measuring Anything

-The official FS Business Concepts area includes project planning, resource management, scheduling, cost estimating, safety, liability, contracts, supervision, records, ethics, and communication.
-Planning is the thread that connects those topics.
-A surveying project can fail even when the field measurements are technically strong if the scope is vague, the deliverables are misunderstood, or the schedule ignores approvals and review.
+The official NCEES Fundamentals of Surveying (FS) Business Concepts area covers project planning, resource management, scheduling, cost estimating, engineering economics, safety, liability, contracts, supervision, records, ethics, and communication.
+Planning is the thread that connects all of them.
+A survey can fail even when the field measurements are technically excellent if the scope is vague, the deliverables are misunderstood, or the schedule ignores approvals and review.

-A scope of work should describe the client objective, project limits, tasks to be performed, standards or specifications to be followed, deliverables, schedule assumptions, and exclusions.
-In exam scenarios, watch for language that adds a task without a corresponding authorization.
-A request to stake additional improvements, prepare a new exhibit, or certify a matter outside the original agreement may require a scope change.
+A scope of work should describe the client objective, project limits, tasks to be performed, the standards or specifications to be followed, the deliverables, schedule assumptions, and exclusions.
+In exam scenarios, watch for language that quietly adds a task without a corresponding authorization.
+A request to stake additional improvements, prepare a new exhibit, or certify a matter outside the original agreement may require a scope change before work proceeds.

 Planning Elements